 But relatively few Americans have the time or knowledge to make bulk herbs into healing teas, which requires a lengthy, malodorous and fairly complex brewing process.
-But a recent way to reap the benefits of bulk herbs without the mess, stink and time commitment of bulk herb tea decoctions is already here: herb extract granules.
+But a recent way to reap the benefits of bulk herbs without the mess, noxious odor and time commitment of bulk herb tea decoctions is already here: herb extract granules.

 Instead of taking hours or even days to make a Chinese herbal tea, with extract granules, it takes mere seconds: just stir in warm or hot water.
 But time saving is not the only advantage of granules.
 Granule extracts are much stronger than bulk herbs.

 We expect a huge boom in the number of acupuncturists and Chinese medicine doctors prescribing or recommending herbal extract granules.

 Of course, this prediction is somewhat easy to make, considering we already offer over 200 herbs in extract granule format.
 But we expect more manufacturers of extract granules to enter the marketplace.
 We welcome the competition because we strongly believe this is one of the most impressive advancements in TCM in recent years; it’s a potential game changer in terms of helping the average American consumer meet their health goals, including those who dislike pills or capsules, or have trouble swallowing them.